thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 >
 > The Mirroring Hypothesis, Baldwin and Colfer, 2016

 In recent years, this idea of the *Mirroring Principle* and *Conway’s Law* has resurfaced as a kind of guiding principle on how to organise teams.
-However, there is still a good deal of people that are fairly sceptical about this because it is just a hypothesis.
+However, many people still remain fairly sceptical because it is still just a hypothesis.
 In the end, Melvin Conway did not provide a proof for the law.

 There is a little story behind Melvin Conway's paper that he explains on his website.
 Conway send the paper to the Harvard Business Review.
 They rejected it on the grounds that there was no proof for the thesis.
 He then submitted it to Datamation, a major IT magazine at that time, which published it in April 1968.